Building agility and resilience with digital risk management

 Smaller organisations that do not have extensive resources can still build an effective digital risk management strategy by focusing on three key steps.

-The first step that organisations should undertake is to review their existing processes and digital setup, and identify opportunities to reduce the surface area of exposure.
+The first step that organisations should undertake is to review their existing processes and digital setup, and identify opportunities to reduce the surface area for exposure.

 The next step is define a risk appetite and criteria to shift some technology operations (for example, infrastructure or applications in the cloud, managed operations or security services) to leverage deeper competencies, larger scale, and more dedicated resources to protect the digital assets.